Using Sequential Statistical Tests for Efficient Hyperparameter Tuning: Determining an Appropriate Sequential Test

-for $\ln(\tilde{U}) \sim \mathcal{N}(\mu_U, \sigma_U^2)$ and $\ln(\tilde{W}) \sim \mathcal{N}(\mu_W, \sigma_W^2)$, the test above is practically a test of the relative difference between the medians of the two loss distributions (assuming log-normality).
-However, this is only true in the regression case, since an additive shift of the data is required for classification tasks.
-In theory, one could also use a two-stage procedure instead of the SLRT, but this would require a pre-specified number of evaluations for the variance estimation alone.
-To keep the number of evaluation steps as small as possible, we therefore opt for the SLRT.
+for $\ln(\tilde{U}) \sim \mathcal{N}(\mu_U, \sigma_U^2)$ and $\ln(\tilde{W}) \sim \mathcal{N}(\mu_W, \sigma_W^2)$, the test above is practically a test of the relative difference between the medians of the two loss distributions (assuming log-normality) in the context of regression where no additive shift of the resampling errors is needed.
+In theory, one could also use a two-stage procedure instead of the SLRT, where the variances are estimated in a first step followed by the sequential test in the second step.
+However, this approach would require a pre-specified number of evaluations for the variance estimation alone.
+To keep the number of evaluation steps as small as possible, we thus opt for the SLRT.